alvinlazz/AzureAegis/README.md

 ## Introduction

 **AzureAegis** simplifies the process of managing Azure Key Vault secrets by providing clear instructions and real-time feedback through a PowerShell script.
-Whether you're an admin or a developer, **AzureVault** ensures you have the tools you need to work efficiently with your Azure Key Vault.
+Whether you're an admin or a developer, **AzureAegis** ensures you have the tools you need to work efficiently with your Azure Key Vault.

 ## Installation